 I visited on a Monday afternoon, so no events were on.
 During some of the summer weekends, there are jousting demos and other processionals.
 Definitely worth it to check Hever’s calendar of events before you visit.

 But, even if there aren’t any events happening, it’s still worth visiting Hever.
-It’s a gorgeous castle with stunning grounds, worthy of an afternoon out from London.
+It’s a gorgeous castle, worthy of an afternoon out from London.

 And, before you head back to the city, don’t miss popping into the King Henry VIII pub for a pint.
 Their back garden is the best spot to enjoy a tipple in the sunshine as the cheers to a day of adventuring.